wzj7531/typora/The Modern JavaScript Tutorial/Part1 The JavaScript language/04_Basic operators, maths.md

 Short “modify-and-assign” operators exist for all arithmetical and bitwise operators.

-Such operators have the same precedence as a normal assignment, so they run after most other calculations:
+**Such operators have the same precedence as a normal assignment, so they run after most other calculations**:

 ```javascript
 let n = 2;